 - If you want your investments to grow, just leave them alone and they will earn you a good profit in the long term.

-leave someone hanging: to keep someone waiting for information, a response or decision.
+leave someone hanging: to keep someone waiting for information, a response, or a decision.

 - I really wanted that job but they left me hanging for two months after the interview so eventually I accepted another offer.

-- It’s really unprofessional for us to keep our customers hanging this long for a decision.
+- It’s really unprofessional for us to keep our customers hanging this long for information.

 leave someone high and dry: to be in a difficult situation without any help or support.

-- When I missed the last bus home I was left high and dry and had to walk home in the rain.
+- When I missed the last bus home I was left high and dry and had to walk home in the dark.